 EJK victims’ families reminded this Christmas: ‘You’re not alone’

-The final meeting of volunteers and committees for the Diocese of Novaliches’ gathering of EJK victims’ families on Dec.
-9, 2017 at the Sacred Heart Village Covered Basketball Court of Lagro, Quezon City.
+The final meeting of volunteers and committees for the Diocese of Novaliches’ gathering of EJK victims’ families at the Sacred Heart Village Covered Basketball Court of Lagro, Quezon City on Dec.
+9, 2017.
 Facilitating the meeting was Assistant to the Vicar General for Pastoral Affairs Karl Comiling who said that the gathering is meant to assure bereaved families of the diocese’s all out support for their needs.
-MINNIE AGDEPPA
+PHOTO BY MINNIE AGDEPPA

 Some 178 families from the diocese’s six established Community-Based Drug Rehabilitation Program (CBDRP) Centers met at the Sacred Heart Village Covered Basketball Court in Lagro in this city for a day with Novaliches Bishop Antonio Tobias that kicked off with a medical mission, a shared lunch, fun, games, and mascots.

 “First of all, the gathering intends to reassure the families left behind by EJK victims that they are not alone because the diocese is here for them and is journeying with them towards their healing,” said Assistant to the Vicar General for Pastoral Affairs Karl Comiling in Filipino in a short interview during the Diocesan Theological Pastoral Congress held in the Shrine of St. Paul, North Fairview on Nov.
 18.

 While the gathering had “no political implications,” it aimed to assure the orphans, widows, and grieving families affected by EJKs that the diocese “is with them in their healing and recovery process,” he added.